jaspector

 Walk-in support Tuesday and Thursday 8:00 a.m. to 4:00 p.m.; inquiry line Monday-Friday 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Pre-construction items such as tree preservation, erosion control, and demolition as applicable, then structural/trade progress inspections and finals.
+Typical sequence: Pre-construction items such as tree preservation, erosion control, and demolition as applicable, then structural/trade progress inspections and finals.

 Remote Video Re-inspection available for qualifying residential cases.

-Do I need a building permit in Portland, OR?
+01 Do I need a building permit in Portland, OR?

 Permits are required for most new construction and regulated alterations; Portland also warns that additional zoning, demolition, site development, tree, and utility permits may be needed.

-How much does a building permit cost in Portland, OR?
+02 How much does a building permit cost in Portland, OR?

+Building permit fees in Portland, OR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is See current Portland fee schedule.
 Fees are calculated as: Primarily valuation-based for building permit fees, with separate fee tables, intake fees, SDCs, school excise tax, affordable housing CET, and other review fees depending on the project..
 Plan check fee: Included in current fee schedule and may vary by permit category..

-How do I apply for a building permit in Portland, OR?
+03 How do I apply for a building permit in Portland, OR?

-1. Research the property in PortlandMaps for zoning, utilities, flood hazards, steep slopes, permits, and prior land use decisions.
+To apply for a building permit in Portland, OR, follow these steps: 1.
+Research the property in PortlandMaps for zoning, utilities, flood hazards, steep slopes, permits, and prior land use decisions.
 2. Prepare the application, valuation, plans, and supporting documents for the permit type.
 3. Submit online through DevHub for many permit types, or use the city-directed submission path for permit types that still require email or other intake.
 4. Pay intake fees, respond to checksheets during multi-phase review, and clear pre-issuance.
 5. Pay issuance fees, print the permit and approved plans, post the inspection card, and complete required pre-construction and progress inspections through final.

-How long does it take to get a building permit in Portland, OR?
+04 How long does it take to get a building permit in Portland, OR?

-What work is exempt from building permits in Portland, OR?
+05 What work is exempt from building permits in Portland, OR?

-How do I schedule a building inspection in Portland, OR?
+06 How do I schedule a building inspection in Portland, OR?

-Inspections can be scheduled via: DevHub portal, 503-823-7300 or IVR at 503-823-7000.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Portland, OR via: DevHub portal, 503-823-7300 or IVR at 503-823-7000.
 Same-day reinspection requests through IVR should wait until after 5:00 p.m..